United Arab Emirates Visa and Passport Requirements

 To enter the United Arab Emirates, a passport valid for a minimum of six months beyond the end date of the stay is required by all nationals referred to in the chart above.

-Nationals referred to in the chart above, on business or tourist visits lasting 30 days, are issued visas free of charge on arrival, provided they meet the requirements of the Resident and Nationalisation Authorities.
+Nationals referred to in the chart above, on business or tourist visits lasting 30 days, are issued visas free of charge on arrival.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for the United Arab Emirates.